Looking for Hotels near Me? Get Started Below Now!

-Learn facts about popular hotels by name below:
+Learn facts about popular hotels near me by chain, brand, or type below:

 Table of Contents

 - Top Hotels Near Me by Chain & Brand

 - Hyatt Hotels Corporation

 Hilton was the first hotel chain to span the contiguous United States.
 From there it evolved into Hilton Worldwide, an international hospitality company that today boasts 4,820 properties in 100 different countries.
 Hilton Worldwide encompasses several brands: Waldorf Astoria luxury hotels and resorts, DoubleTree, Embassy Suites, and Hilton Grand Vacations timeshares, among others.
 Hilton’s headquarters are in Tyson’s Corner, an unincorporated community in the Washington, D.C. area.
 The world-renowned Hilton name traces back to the son of a Norwegian immigrant.
 Conrad Hilton, whose early career included a stint as a representative in the New Mexico Legislature and two years in the U.S. Army, bought his first hotel at age 32.
 In 1927 in Waco, Texas, he would open the first hotel with air conditioning and cold running water.
 Hilton continued to buy hotels across the country, until in 1946, Hilton Hotels Corporation began trading on the New York Stock Exchange, and three years later Hilton International was born.

 Hilton Worldwide is an American hospitality company that includes thirteen global brands.

 The Hilton Hotel Corporation was founded by Conrad Hilton in 1919 in Cisco, Texas.
 Hilton International began operating in 1949.
 Hilton’s headquarters were in Beverly Hills, CA from 1969 to 2009, when they moved to northern Virginia.